Cost of LASIK Surgery

 - Office Visits: Your cost should include visits before your LASIK surgery and after (for some specified time)

-- Additional Technologies Used in Laser Eye Surgery
+- Additional Enhanced Technologies Used in Laser Eye Surgery

 - Correction Related Charges

-Amount of Correction: Does the LASIK fee vary depending on how much correction you need?
+- Amount of Correction.
+Does the LASIK fee vary depending on how much correction you need?
 Some LASIK surgeons will charge more if you have a higher amount of Myopia (nearsighteness) and Hyperopia (farsightedness) to correct.

 - Astigmatism.
 Does the LASIK fee cover correction of Astigmatism?
 About 90% of all laser eye surgery patients need to be corrected for astigmatism (in addition to their correction for nearsightedness (myopia) or farsightedness (hyperopia).
-If the ad does not mention that the quoted price includes correction of astigmatism, then you will likely find yourself paying extra to correct your astigmatism.
-Additional cost can be tied to the amount of astigmatism that needs to be corrected.
-Sometimes very slight astigmatism may be included but typically very few patients follow in that category and the rest will pay additional fees if not included in the initial price if the LASIK surgeon charges an additional fee.
+If the ad or quote does not mention that the quoted price includes correction of astigmatism, then you may find yourself paying extra to correct your astigmatism.
+This additional cost may also be tied to the amount of astigmatism that needs to be corrected.
+Sometimes very slight astigmatism may be included but typically very few patients fall into that category and the rest will pay additional fees if not included in the initial price if the LASIK surgeon charges an additional fee.
 That's why it's important to ask questions.
 The more you know about the cost before you see a LASIK surgeon, the less likely you will be surprised with additional costs when you meet with that surgeon.

 - LASIK Retreatments.
 When you have LASIK or PRK there is a risk of overcorrection or undercorrection of your vision.
-In such case, you may need to undergo a second LASIK procedure (commonly referred to as a retreatment or “enhancement” to achieve a better outcome.
-Many surgeons will not charge you for these retreatments within a specified time period after your initial LASIK procedure.
+In such case, you may need to undergo a second LASIK or PRK procedure (commonly referred to as a retreatment or “enhancement” to achieve a better outcome.
+Many laser vision correction surgeons will not charge you for these retreatments within a specified time period after your initial LASIK procedure.
 In some cases, there may be a modest fee for the use of the laser (typically because the laser manufacturer charges such a fee).
-Make sure you understand the retreatment fees and policies of the practice before you have LASIK or another laser eye surgery procedure.
+Make sure you understand the retreatment fees and policies of the laser vision correction practice before you have LASIK or another laser eye surgery procedure.

 - Surgical Materials.
 Make sure you will not be charged for disposal items used for your procedures, including surgical gowns, gloves, and equipment.